elisacolsen/ece-devops-2025-fall/modules/05.ci-cd/lab.md

 > Select *For Hobby Projects* in Instances Types

-> Enter root directory : user-api
+> Enter root directory : modules/04.continuous-testing/lab

+> Build Command : `npm build`

-> Start Command : npm start
+> Start Command : `npm start`

 > Redis service on Render requires a credit card to be added to your account.
 Is not a free plan.
 For this course you will need to just host your WebApp on Render on not the redis service.